Placeblock/CommandAPI/README.md

 In the parse method you should throw a CommandParseException if the Parameter couldn't get parsed.

 Accessing parsed parameters in the CommandExecutor is quite easy.
 As already described, all information gathered while parsing the command is stored in the ParsedCommand instance, which is then passed to the CommandExecutor.
-Providing the name of the ParameterTreeCommand you can access parsed parameters there.
+Providing the name of the ParameterCommandNode you can access parsed parameters there.

 Attention: In the parse method of a parameter you have access to the ParsedCommand too, which means you can access already parsed parameters while parsing another.
 This can be really helpful for tab-completing a list of elements from an object that is specified by another parameter.

-### Design & Error Messages
+## Design & Error Messages
 Where are the messages???
 This question is now to be answered!
 Maybe you have noticed that when you throw an exception in the parse method of your parameter, you cannot specify an error-message anymore.
 The old version of the CommandAPI used to implement them directly into the parameters.
 However, because of this, api-users couldn't set their own error-messages for already existing parameters.
 This is where the CommandDesign class flights directly into the screen.
 Every